i3D-net/ONE-GameHosting-SDK/readme.md

 #### Extensions

-Install the plugins:
 1. C/C++ from Microsoft
 2. C++ Intellisense from austin
 3. CMake from twxs
 4. CMake Tools from Microsoft
+    > In order to use CMake directly with `vscode`, see the [cmake tools]> (https://vector-of-bool.github.io/docs/vscode-cmake-tools/getting_started.html#cmake-tools-quick-start) online documentation.

 5. Clang-format from xaver
-    6. C++ TestMate
+6. C++ TestMate (Optional, for in-IDE test support)

 #### Settings example